DenchikSop/Clipboard-Text-Reader/README.md

 ### Steps:
 1. Launch LunaTranslator, set the screen capture area, enable OCR, and clipboard output.
 2. Run **Clipboard Text Reader**, press **Start/Stop**.
-   After stopping, new text from the clipboard will be read — not the previous one.
+   After stop/start, new text from the clipboard will be read — not the previous one.

 ### Features:
 - Smart text filtering: avoids repeating the same lines.